demystifyfp/demystifyfp/content/fsharp/blog/generic-programming-made-easy.md

 Sounds good, isn't it?

-Often the applications that we develop typically reads multiple environment variables.
+Often the applications that we develop typically read multiple environment variables.
 So, How about putting them together in a record type and read all of them in a single shot?

 ```fsharp
 type Config = {